jakartaee/jakarta.ee/content/committees/specification/tckprocess/index.md

 -   Process for self-certification

--   Process for releasing a point revision of a TCK
+-   Process for (TCK) service release (x.y.z) to resolve a TCK challenge

 ## Materials for a TCK Release {#_materials_for_a_tck_release}